 The Alcove is located on level 2 of the James Hight Library adjacent to the Equity & Disability Service offices.
 It provides a study area with specialised equipment for students with disabilities, and while other students have access to the equipment, students with disabilities have priority use at all times.

 There are two computers in the Alcove.
-The assistive technology on these computers include Open Book, JAWS, Magic.
+The assistive technology on these computers includes Open Book, JAWS, Magic.
 They are on height-adjustable desks and further ergonomic equipment can be provided on request.

 A rest room is available for students who experience fatigue or tiredness during the day.
 This room is located on the 3rd floor of the Erskine building and contains a single bed and sink area.